eddie-knight/compliant-financial-infrastructure/.github/CODE_OF_CONDUCT.md

-# Code of Conduct for Terraform scripts AWS EKS for CDMC
+# Code of Conduct for the FINOS Community

 Please see the [Community Code of Conduct](https://www.finos.org/code-of-conduct).